Sensory and/or physical needs

-Within the code of practice (https://www.gov.uk/government/publications/send-code-of-practice-0-to-25), sensory and/or physical is defined as follows:
+Within the code of practice, sensory and physical is defined as follows:

 ‘Some children and young people require special educational provision because they have a disability which prevents or hinders them from making use of the educational facilities generally provided.
 These difficulties can be age related and may fluctuate over time.
 Many children and young people with vision impairment (VI), hearing impairment (HI) or a multi-sensory impairment (MSI) will require specialist support and/or equipment to access their learning, or habilitation support.
 Children and young people with an MSI have a combination of vision and hearing difficulties.
 Information on how to provide services for deafblind children and young people is available through the Social Care for Deafblind Children and Adults guidance published by the Department of Health.’